JParaska/05_TestingGrounds/README.md

 1. Child actor components (TG54 Giving new gun to 3rd person character)
 1. Introduction to Inverse kinematics
 1. Inverse kinematics with animations (TG55 IK for hands on gun)
+1. Compare blueprints with diffs
+1. Boolean blending for aim states (TG57 Boolean blending for aim states)